DerekHs/Interactive-Simulated-Annealing/README.md

 **e^((neighbor_goodness - current_goodness)/T)**

-Notice how the value of this function is always greater than 1 when (neighbor_goodness > current_goodness), and how the value of this function is always less than 1 when (neighbor_goodness < current_goodness)
+Notice how the value of this function is always greater than 1 when (neighbor_goodness > current_goodness), and how the value of this function is always less than 1 when (neighbor_goodness < current_goodness).
+This is reflects the fact that a Simulated Annealing algorithm will **always** move into a better neighboring state, and will **sometimes** nondeterministically move into an into a worse neighboring state.

 Using a random number generator, we can convert this probability into a definite "yes" or a "no" choice.